LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 On the VFO or Channel screen pressing the same key e.g. **SK2** and "2" will open the same menu again.

 QuickKeys can also be used to set individual settings in menus.
-Pressing **SK2** and any number key, on an individial setting, will display arrows to the left and right and the text "OK"
+Pressing **SK2** and any number key, on an individual setting, will display arrows to the left and right and the text "OK"

 Pressing "OK" using the **Green** button, would create a QuickKey to an individual setting, but would not change it.

 Pressing the **Left** or **Right** arrow keys, store a QuickKey which will decrease or increase the setting in question.